KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

   * A `type` which is the output type of the graph.
 This is a supported data type, or `multioutput` if there is more than one output node for the graph.
   * A set of children nodes:
     * `inputs` input "interface" nodes for passing data into the graph.
     * `outputs` output "interface" nodes for passing data out of the graph.
+See [Node Graph Connections](#node-graph-connections) for connection information.
     * `nodes` processing nodes.

 The structure of atomic nodes is described in  ["Procedural" Nodes](#procedural-nodes) section.